rackerlabs/rackspace-how-to/content/dedicated-hosting/view-an-access-list-rules-with-firewall-manager-v2.md

 Firewall Manager v2 is a tool within the MyRackspace portal that allows you to manage your Cisco firewall.

-This article describes how to view access-list rules using Firewall Manager v2
+This article describes how to view access-list rules by using Firewall Manager v2.

 To learn more about the tool, see [Firewall Manager v2](/how-to/firewall-manager-v2).